phaserjs/phaser/README.md

 * Buttons (or any Sprites) that don't have a texture, but have children, would incorrectly render the children under WebGL due to the baseTexture.skipRender property (thanks @puzzud #2141)
 * TilemapParser accidentally redeclared `i` when parsing the ImageCollections which would cause an infinite loop (thanks DanHett)
 * BitmapData.update causes a snowballing memory leak under WebGL due to a Context.getImageData call.
 BitmapData.clear used to call update automatically but no longer does.
 This resolves the issue of the Debug class causing excessive memory build-up in Chrome.
 Firefox and IE were unaffected (thanks @kingjerod #2208)
+* Pausing a Sound that used a Marker for playback would fire the `onMarkerComplete` signal by mistake as well as stop the fadeTween.
+This Signal is now only dispatched if Sound.stop is called and the Sound isn't paused (thanks Corin)

 ### Pixi Updates